Dlwnsrl06/dispersion-trading-strategy-/README.md

 # Dispersion Trading Pipeline

-A starting scaffold for an index-vs-component correlation dispersion strategy.
+An index-vs-component correlation dispersion strategy.
 Sells index implied volatility and buys a basket of component implied volatility, betting that realized correlation across the basket comes in lower than what's implied.